Status Quo? The Unfinished Business of Feminism in Canada

 Status Quo?
-The Unfinished Business of Feminism in Canada is a 2012 documentary film about the state of feminism in Canada, directed by Karen Cho and produced by Ravida Din for the National Film Board of Canada.
+The Unfinished Business of Feminism in Canada is a 2012 Candian documentary film about the state of feminism in Canada, directed by Karen Cho and produced by Ravida Din for the National Film Board of Canada.

 Synopsis

 The documentary combines archival material with contemporary stories, juxtaposing scenes from the 1967 Royal Commission on the Status of Women with the 2nd Pan-Canadian Young Feminist Gathering in 2011 in Winnipeg, organized by the rebELLEs movement.
 It explores the progress made on concerns raised 45 years ago: universal childcare, violence against women and abortion access.
 The documentary uses video recordings from the past to justify the arguments being made about present day.
 This shows how the problems women battled in the 20th century are similar to the issues women face in the 21st century.
 Although there are not a lot of video recordings shown from the past, since there is more emphasis on present day issues, the videos that are shown are powerful and relevant.
 For example, there is a video recording of men in the House of Commons laughing at a woman who is claiming 1/10 women are suffering from domestic violence.
 There is also a commercial created during World War II advertising the childcare the government offered woman so that they could take over the men's jobs while they fought overseas.
 It is primary sources like these past recordings that help strengthen the arguments being made about women in the present.